Abeona Therapeutics Inc. (ABEO) is predicted to post EPS of -0.11 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors

 Technical Analysis of Abeona Therapeutics Inc. (ABEO)

-[Abeona Therapeutics Inc., ABEO] recent stats showed that its last 5-days Average volume was superior the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 41.43% While, its Average True Range was 0.20.
+Going through the that latest performance of [Abeona Therapeutics Inc., ABEO].
+Its last 5-days volume of 6.48 million indicated improvement to the volume of 3.62 million it revealed a year ago.
+During the previous 9 days, stock’s Stochastic %D was recorded 92.72% While, its Average True Range was 0.29.

 5 Stocks to make up the PERFECT 2021 gold portfolio